Skip to main content

 a man dressed in shining armour addresses the audience excitedly with his arms spread wide

-The Royal Armouries cares for one of the oldest and most extensive public collection of arms and armour in the world.
+We care for one of the oldest and most extensive public collections of arms and armour in the world.

 Every weapon has the capacity to be used for good or for ill.
 Every nation and every community has been shaped to a greater or lesser extent by force of arms, and every right or freedom has at some point been won, lost or regained through conflict.

-Our collection is displayed in our historical home at the Tower of London, at the purpose-built Royal Armouries Museum in Leeds, and at Fort Nelson near Fareham, Hampshire.
+Our collection is displayed in our historical home at the Tower of London, at the purpose-built Royal Armouries Museum in Leeds, and at Fort Nelson near Fareham and Portsmouth, Hampshire.
+We also have an extensive online catalogue to search or browse.

 We currently employ 190 staff and receive about 2 million visitors a year across our three sites, who, except at the Tower of London, visit for free.